patricia-9000/eccsmith/README.md

 ## Step 3 - Hugepages

-You also need to have 1 GB hugepages enabled on your system.
+You also need to enable 1 GB hugepages on your system.
 This can be done by editing the contents of the file `/etc/default/grub` so that the line:

 ```
 GRUB_CMDLINE_LINUX=""